hexdump95/kong_keycloak_api/README.md

 ## Test the protected endpoint

-Copy the "access_token" content and use it here
+Copy the "access_token" content and use it here:
 ```bash
 curl localhost:8000/mock/anything \
 -H 'Authorization: Bearer {here}'